jalex3421/U-NET-From-Scratch/README.md

 # U-NET-From-Scratch

 This repository contains a complete, from-scratch implementation of the U-Net architecture for image segmentation using PyTorch.
-The goal of this project is to provide a clear, modular, and well-documented codebase that demonstrates the key principles of this foundational model.
+The goal of this project is to provide a clear, modular, and well-documented codebase that demonstrates the key principles of this foundational model in the computer vision field.

 ## Key Features